Observation-Augmented Contextual Multi-Armed Bandits for Robotic Search and Exploration: Background

 \subsection{Active Inference and Expected Free Energy}

 Active inference is a neuro-inspired decision-making framework that applies the free energy principle \cite{friston2010} to the behavioral norms of biological agents.
-According to the theory of active inference \cite{smith2022step}, agents are thought to select an action/option that minimizes a quantity called expected free energy (EFE), which has attracted interest not only in computational neuroscience but also in robotics \cite{lanillos2021} as a mechanism for autonomous sequential decision making under uncertainty.
-Decision-making agents reasoning via the EFE can take into account not only the utility gained by performing an option, but also how much uncertainty about a hidden state can be reduced by performing that option, thus naturally balancing exploitation and exploration.
-This is accomplished by reasoning against a so-called {\it evolutionary prior} (a.k.a. prior preference), which defines an outcome distribution that the agent expects to see when undertaking options and which provides a reference for updating the agent's internal (probabilistic) model of the world.
+In active inference theory \cite{smith2022step}, agents are thought to select an action/option that minimizes a quantity called expected free energy (EFE), which has attracted interest in computational neuroscience and robotics \cite{lanillos2021} as a mechanism for autonomous sequential decision making under uncertainty.
+Agents reasoning via the EFE consider not only the utility gained by executing an option, but also how much uncertainty about a hidden state can be reduced by executing that option, thus naturally balancing exploitation and exploration.
+This is achieved by reasoning against an {\it evolutionary prior} (a.k.a. prior preference), which defines an outcome distribution that the agent expects to see when undertaking options and which provides a reference for updating the agent's internal (probabilistic) world model.

 Recent work in \cite{wakayamaICRA2023} developed techniques for calculating EFE in CMABs with semantic observations using variational and Laplace approximation for Bayesian parameter updating.
-However, like other work in the bandit literature \cite{markovic2021}, active inference does not account for problems where agents must also reason about the validity of the observations that they rely on to perform model parameter inference.
-This not only requires more sophisticated inference mechanisms and probability distribution representations to account for multiple data validity hypotheses, but also complicates the calculation of EFE for active inference (as this can now be a multimodal/non-convex function).
+However, like other work in the bandit study \cite{markovic2021}, active inference does not account for problems where agents must also reason about the validity of the observations that they rely on to perform parameter inference.
+This not only requires more advanced inference mechanisms and probability distribution representations to account for multiple data validity hypotheses, but also complicates the calculation of EFE for active inference (as this can be a multimodal/non-convex function).